-An older galvanized steel pipe arch near Courtney, BC was close to the end of its design service life and was badly deteriorated.
+An older galvanized steel pipe arch near Courtney, BC, was close to the end of its design service life and had badly deteriorated.
 The BC Ministry of Transportation and Infrastructure (MoTI) was looking for a longer-lasting replacement with improved fish passage dynamics for an ongoing stream rehab effort.
 They found all of that and more in AIL’s rather unique GRS Super•Cor Arch with Best-Kote Polymer Coating solution that had several benefits stacked in MoTI’s favour:

 Geotextile Reinforced Soil (GRS) Technology